varun6299/varun6299/README.md

 ## 💼 Professional Experience

-Alongside my studies, I work as an **Associate Consultant in Product Analytics at Eli Lilly**, delivering data-driven solutions and analytical products that enhance efficiency, standardize processes, and drive impactful business outcomes.
+Alongside my studies, I work as an **Associate Consultant in Product Analytics at Eli Lilly**, with 4 years+ experience in delivering data-driven solutions and analytical products that enhance efficiency, standardize processes, and drive impactful business outcomes.

 ---